kaby76/Piggy/README.md

 # Piggy

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
-This program is an entirely new way of generating pinvoke bindings for C# from C++ headers, based on declarative rules on ASTs.
-There are no magic switches and no magic type maps.
-You control what is output using templates with embedded C# code using <? and ?> using data obtained via abstract syntax tree (AST) regular expressions.
+This program is an entirely new way of generating pinvoke bindings for C# from C++ headers.
+Unlike other pinvoke generators, this tool contains no magic.
+You control what is output using templates with embedded C# code using <? and ?> over data collected via Clang abstract syntax tree (AST) and regular expressions and output templates.
 This tool does not read DLLs for P/Invoke generation, only the headers.

 Acknowledgements to the following code bases, which I read, and developed my ideas